madennis385/Backup-Slackbuilds/README.md

 **IMPORTANT:** Before running the script, you **MUST** configure the destination directory.

-Edit the `oopRefactor/file_monitor.py` script and modify the configuration constants near the top of the file:
+Edit the `config.py` script and modify the configuration constants:

 ```python
 # --- Configuration ---